 College Students’ Best Asset: Your Academic Reference Librarian

-Did you know that academic librarians are one of the most underutilized student resources on college campuses today?
+Did you know academic reference librarians are one of the most underutilized student resources on college campuses today?

 Google and Wikipedia May Get You Started…

-But what you need to know is that in colleges and universities around the country, academic librarians are eager to teach students how to become masters of the information universe.
+But American academic reference librarians are eager to teach students the right way to become masters of the information universe.

-These highly trained education professionals know how to find “needles in the [information] haystack” when it comes to seeking out and validating information of any type.
+These highly trained education professionals know how to find “needles in the [information] haystack” for seeking and validating information of any type.

-They are the consummate “information literacy practitioners”...a skill set you’ll need while pursuing your academic and career goals!
+And as a result, they are the consummate “information literacy practitioners”… a skill set you’ll need while pursuing your academic and career goals!

 So, if you haven’t made your campus academic reference librarian a “study buddy”, then do so quickly.

 Effectively using information and managing information resources are two critical skill sets required for success in today’s workplace.
 In the information universe, it’s called information literacy practice.